Steve20144/onlyvibes-backend/README.md

 ---

 ## Swagger & Status
-- The endpoints above match the 1st Deliverable Swagger located at `docs/swaggerfile.json` for Accounts, Events, and Reviews.
+- The endpoints above match the Παροδοτέο 1 Swagger located at `docs/swaggerfile.json` for Accounts, Events, and Reviews.
 Auth was added to unblock the frontend even though it is outside the original spec.
 - Features still pending from the specification (verification requests, reminders, follows, recommendations, global search) remain backlog items and are not exposed by the current code.
 - Keep the spec in sync with future changes so graders can diff the API surface.